Arizona Workforce and Education Visualization

-The Arizona Education and Workforce Visualization clearly communicates how our economy is evolving, and what that means for Arizona’s workers and learners.
+The Arizona Workforce and Education Visualization clearly communicates how our economy is evolving, and what that means for Arizona’s workers and learners.
 View current and projected growth in industries and occupations, as well as pathways to better jobs by county and statewide.

-The Arizona Education and Workforce Visualization is a tool decision-makers can use to provide a common understanding for groups as they plan for the opportunities of the future.
+The Arizona Workforce and Education Visualization is a tool decision-makers can use to provide a common understanding for groups as they plan for the opportunities of the future.

 The Visualization in Action